Academic Integrity Policy

 - submitting a paper purchased from a research or term paper service or other arrangements.

-Students have the right to be informed of and challenge allegations of misconduct.
+Students have the right to be informed of and challenge accusations of violations.

-- Student shall be given notice by the faculty member in charge of the class or the activity on the Academic Integrity Violation Form, available on the college website.
+Student shall be given notice by the faculty member in charge of the class/activity detailingThe accusation of the violation(s),

 Consequences for violation of the Academic Integrity Policy may range from verbal warning, to partial or no credit on an assignment or exam.
 Violation of this policy also violates the Student Code of Conduct and may be subject to disciplinary action described in the Student Code of Conduct.
 Discipline may range from reprimand, suspension to expulsion.